publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396.md

 [Pub.
 L. 111–3, title VI, § 605][/us/pl/111/3/s605], Feb.
 4, 2009, [123 Stat.
 100][/us/stat/123/100], as amended by [Pub.
 L. 111–148, title II, § 2102(a)(2)][/us/pl/111/148/s2102/a/2], Mar.
 23, 2010, [124 Stat.
 288][/us/stat/124/288], provided that:

 > “Nothing in this Act \[see Effective Date note above\] allows Federal payment for individuals who are not lawfully residing in the United States.
-Titles XI, XIX, and XXI of the Social Security Act \[subchapters XI, XIX, and XXI of this chapter\] provide for the disallowance of Federal financial participation for erroneous expenditures under Medicaid and under CHIP, respectively.”
+Titles XI, XIX, and XXI of the Social Security Act \[[42 U.S.C.
+1301][/us/usc/t42/s1301] et seq., 1396 et seq., 1397aa et seq.\] provide for the disallowance of Federal financial participation for erroneous expenditures under Medicaid and under CHIP, respectively.”

  __Definitions__